uwescience/ros-roadshow/README.md

 If you have made changes to the slides that you think would be of general utility, please make a PR against this repo.

+If you want to view the slides after cloning the repository, you first need to start a local webserver via `make`, or you can try:

+python -m SimpleHTTPServer 8000